-Ridgewater is dedicated to student success.
-That means treating students as individuals, with individual needs.
-Because all students have varying strengths and weaknesses, all Ridgewater College students are required to take the New Student Assessment.
-The assessment results will provide you and your academic advisor with important information about your skills in reading and mathematics in order to guide you in selecting courses most suited to your needs.
+Because students have varying strengths and weaknesses, all Ridgewater College students are required to take the New Student Assessment (Accuplacer).
+The assessment results will provide you and your academic advisor with information about your skills in reading and mathematics to guide you in selecting courses most suited to your needs.

-here.
-If you have taken the ACT test and have obtained the following minimum scores, please forward your ACT results to the Admissions Office.
+If you have taken the ACT and have obtained a reading area score of 21 or higher or a mathematics score of 22 or higher, please forward your ACT results to the admissions office.

 Frequently Asked Questions

-While you should try to do your best on this assessment, please keep in mind that there is no passing or failing score.
+While you should try to do your best, please keep in mind that there is no passing or failing score.
 The results will NOT be used for admission, and the scores will NOT affect your course grades.
-Instead, your scores WILL help you and your advisor choose the courses that are best suited to your present skills.
+Instead, your scores will help you and your advisor choose the courses that are best suited to your present skills.

-Ridgewater College administers the College Board Accuplacer which is endorsed by the Minnesota State Colleges and Universities system.
+Ridgewater College administers the College Board Accuplacer, which is endorsed by the Minnesota State system.
 This assessment is administered using a computer and is not timed.
-However, you should plan on approximately 1 hour to complete all sections.
-Please allow yourself plenty of time to take the assessment so you don’t feel rushed.
-Remember this is your first step in achieving your educational goals!
+However, you should plan on taking approximately one hour to complete all sections.
+Please allow yourself plenty of time.
+Remember, this is your first step in achieving your educational goals.